How to Improve Staff Retention

-Similarly, in the workplace when employees begin a new job, they are interested in learning the parameters of the new role they were hired to do.
-They enjoy learning about the company and feeling as if the work they do contributes to a greater good.
-When they are engaged, involved in the decision-making process, and feel respected for the work they perform, they begin to see a future with the company.
-However, if employees are limited in their pursuits outside of work due to an unpredictable or inflexible schedule, employees are left feeling burned out.
+Similarly, when employees begin a new job, they are interested in learning the parameters of their new role.
+They enjoy learning about the company and feeling as if the work they do makes a difference.
+When they are involved in the decision-making process and feel respected for the work they perform, they begin to see a future with the company.
+However, if employees are unable to pursue outside interests due to an unpredictable or inflexible schedule, they can feel burned out.
 That kind of relationship dynamic can quickly lead to high turnover.

 Understand the Importance of the Work Schedule

-The purpose in conducting our 2019 State of the Hourly Worker research was to dive deep into the minds of hourly employees and discover what motivates them to work hard, and stick with their various companies.
-In our current labor market, impacting employee retention is not a simple matter, but through our research, we discovered that the relationship between scheduling and other key aspects of work are almost inseparable.
+Our 2019 State of the Hourly Worker research took a deep look into the minds of hourly employees to discover what motivates them to work hard and remain loyal to their companies.
+We discovered that the relationship between scheduling and other key aspects of work is almost inseparable.

-- 85 percent reported their work schedule impacts their happiness on the job
+- 85 percent reported their work schedule impacts job happiness

 - 80 percent stated that work schedules impact their likelihood to search for other employment opportunities

-- 74 percent expressed that their relationships with co-workers were impacted by scheduling
+- 74 percent expressed that scheduling impacted relationships with co-workers and management

-For hourly employees, the work schedule is most important to job satisfaction because it so broadly affects life outside of work.
+For hourly employees, the work schedule is linked to job satisfaction and retention because it so broadly affects life outside of work.

 Similarly, every company has a vision for the future and measurable goals to help them attain it.
-The key to retaining your hourly workforce is twofold: clearly communicate goals and vision to employees, and ensure they understand their role in attaining said goals.
-The employee also needs to know that their time off will be respected, and not constantly interrupted with ‘all-hands-on-deck’ mandatory overtime calls.
+The key to retaining your hourly workforce is twofold: clearly communicate your goals and visions to your employees, and ensure they understand their role in attaining them.
+Employees also need to know that their time off will be respected, and not constantly interrupted with ‘all-hands-on-deck’ mandatory overtime calls.

 To actively engage your workforce while respecting boundaries, it is imperative to look at scheduling through the lens of the employee.
-This practice helps to truly understand how the work schedule impacts their big-picture vision and future with your company.
-Of those surveyed, 87 percent stated it is extremely important to have control over their schedules, and 55 percent went as far to say that they are somewhat likely to leave their job if they lack control over scheduling.
+This practice helps to truly understand how the work schedule impacts their big-picture vision, and their future with your company.
+Our survey overwhelmingly reflected the importance that employees place on having a say in the scheduling process:

 Find the Win-Win Balance

-In a recent interview, Steve O’Brian, chief marketing officer at Shiftboard, shared the following story, “We have a customer that actually struggled with mandatory overtime.
-Then they decided to get a little more innovative.
-They went to completely volunteer overtime, where employees just signed up if they wanted overtime.
-The results were great — they actually increased the fill rate of overtime shifts to almost 100 percent every single week.
+“We have a customer that struggled with mandatory overtime.
+Then they decided to get innovative.
+They switched completely to volunteer overtime, where employees just signed up if they wanted overtime.
+The results were extraordinary — they increased the fill rate of overtime shifts to almost 100 percent every week.
 This is a great example of a win-win – the company got overtime filled and the employees who wanted to work extra got the overtime hours.”

 As we’ve seen, the ability to improve staff retention is closely tied to scheduling.
 If finding balance is a bit puzzling for you, it may be time to take a deeper look at your scheduling practices and find the win-win balance between employee needs and business goals.

-Learn more about improving staff retention from two workforce management experts in the video below.
+Learn more about improving staff retention from Steve O’Brian and his fellow workforce management expert Frank Pereira in the video interview below.

-If you missed the previous posts in this hourly employee retention series, get more insights in the previous posts.
-Most recently, we covered what hourly employees really want in a work schedule.
+If you missed the hourly employee retention series, get more insights in the previous posts.